New Replacement Yard Ladder

 The ballast dispenser I made works well.
 I get about 6 feet deposited in 10 seconds with a fill up.
 However it fills to the top of the rails with ballast that has to be pushed forward but still is better than nothing.
 That is so tedious and time consuming to get the ballast perfect before gluing.
 I am waiting for casting kits to be made so I can upgrade the 3) #6 turnouts on the inside mainline.
 They will not get ballasted for now.
 The aluminum flat bar was placed to hold the ballast to a minimum tight against the ends of the ties.
 The station platform is normally there.
 I figured the white glue would not stick to aluminum, and it did not.

-At lower right is the first grade crossing that I ever made when I was about 13 on my American Flyer layout.
+Below is the first grade crossing that I ever made when I was about 13 on my American Flyer layout.
 There were actually a few grade crossings as that road crossed that yard.
 I went all way with my car pinstripe RR crossing sign.
 It only took 45 years to make another one!

 When I removed the code 100 mainlines and replaced them with the code 138 track the grade crossing here was removed.
 Since I was finally ballasting it needed to be replaced.
 I tried to not over think it.
 It was pretty simple with Evergreen sheet styrene and strips.
 I decided to do the fill in with ballast because the alternative would be messy spackle.
 I think it worked out well.
 The NJ International crossbucks just set the scene off.
 They do not flash or have lowering gates for now.